techno-nerd/ZombieGame/README.md

 For a quick demo, watch this [video](https://cloud-8jevx070o-hack-club-bot.vercel.app/0zombie_game_demo.mp4)

+To run the game, run the `ZombieGameRunner.java` file.

 ## Tips and Tricks

 - You can hold down the Arrow keys but not the Space bar (get quick fingers and keep clicking Space!)